Ameristar Charters Flight 9363

-Ameristar Charters Flight 9363 was a charter flight from Willow Run Airport to Washington Dulles Airport on March 8, 2017, which rejected takeoff and overran the runway.
+Ameristar Charters Flight 9363 was a charter flight from Willow Run Airport to Washington Dulles Airport.
+On March 8, 2017, the McDonnell Douglas MD-83 (DC-9-83) operating the flight rejected takeoff and overran the runway.
 The crash was caused by a jammed elevator, which was damaged by high winds the day before the crash.

 All 116 passengers and crew survived the crash, with only one minor injury, but the aircraft was damaged beyond repair.
 The NTSB investigation found that the elevator was damaged while the aircraft was parked, and then was not noticed due to flaws in the aircraft's design and Ameristar's operating procedures.

 Accident

 The aircraft had been chartered to transport the Michigan Wolverines men's basketball team to the Big Ten tournament in Washington, D.C. for the following day's game against the Illinois Fighting Illini.
 Prior to the flight, the aircraft had been parked at Willow Run Airport since it arrived from Lincoln Airport in Lincoln, Nebraska on March 6.

 Hours before the accident, the air traffic control tower at Willow Run Airport had been evacuated due to high winds.
 The windstorm affected much of Southeast Michigan, and resulted in power outages for over 800,000 DTE customers.
 A power outage at Willow Run disabled most of the weather instrumentation in the airport's automated surface observing system (ASOS), and manual weather observations were also unavailable due to the evacuation of the control tower.

 As a result, the flight crew of Flight 9363 obtained weather information from alternate sources, contacting company operations personnel for a temperature setting, and calling the nearby Detroit Metropolitan Airport on one of the pilots' cell phones to get the current weather information at the latter airport.
 (Note: Detroit Metropolitan Airport is 8 nmi to the east of Willow Run, close enough that - barring the presence of small-scale frontal or convective weather systems, which were not present on the day of the accident - the weather conditions at one of these two airports can reasonably be assumed to also reflect conditions at the other of the two.)
 Lacking information from the ASOS, the crew used windsocks at the airport to determine the predominant wind direction and inform their choice of runway.
 The flight crew modified their planned takeoff to protect against the danger of wind shear, selecting a higher rotation speed than would otherwise be prescribed.